Wabkur/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- function that copies the string pointed to by src, including the terminating null byte, to the buffer pointed to by dest
+function that prints a string, followed by a new line, to stdout